yields/hasflash/Readme.md

 # hasflash

-  Wether or not the browser has flash plugin enabled.
+  Whether or not the browser has flash plugin enabled.

 ## Installation